Alllriiiighhttt! George Lopez

 Lopez is a New York Times bestseller author of the autobiography “Why You Crying?”, which was followed by a second memoir “I’m Not Gonna Lie And Other Lies You Tell When You Turn 50”.
 This year, Lopez co-wrote a children’s book “Chupacarter” bringing LatinX folklore, mystery, friendship and belly laughs setting the stage for an upcoming series following characters Jorge Lopez and Carter the Chupacabra.
 Lopez has produced and starred in the series Lopez, co-created and starred in the series Saint George, hosted TBS’ inaugural late night talk show, Lopez Tonight, and co-created, wrote, produced and starred in the hit sitcom George Lopez.

-Grammy-nominated comedian, actor and TV host George Lopez has announced eight new dates on his 2023 ‘OMG Hi’ comedy tour.
+Grammy-nominated comedian, actor and TV host George Lopez has announced eight new dates on his 2023 ‘Alllriiiighhttt!’ comedy tour.
 The addition includes a stop in Cincinnati at Taft Theatre on June 11.

 About GEORGE LOPEZ